John Leguizamo Talks About Support For Andrew Yang On ‘The Late Show With Stephen Colbert’

 During one of Yang’s appearances on The Late Show, Colbert posed him the same question.
 The 45-year-old serial entrepreneur touched on the lack of diversity on the debate stage and said it is a reflection of the “inequities and realities” in the current United States economy.

-Yang noted that less than five percent of Americans donate to political campaigns, highlighting that such donations require disposable income.
+Yang noted that less than 5 percent of Americans donate to political campaigns, highlighting that such donations require disposable income.
 He added that communities of color often lack resources — something he believes must be addressed to increase diversity in politics.

 “We should be more concerned with changing those realities on the ground and if we did that, than the stage would look very, very different,” he said.